 There was a time that I spent over $1500 every summer getting my classroom "ready" for students.
 I justified my spending by telling myself that my classroom was my home away from home, and if I wanted to drop $250 at Target getting cute stuff--so be it.
 I also subscribed to the method I saw my mentors use for elementary, which is every student getting their own pencil box pre-filled with supplies (paid for by the teacher!)

-Then at the end of one school year I was cleaning up my classroom to close it down for summer, and I realized I had filled up so many bags of trash of broken crayons, dried up marker, used glue sticks, and folders students forgot to take with them.
+Then at the end of one school year I was cleaning up my classroom to close it down for summer, and I realized I had filled up so many bags of trash of broken crayons, dried up markers, used glue sticks, and folders students forgot to take with them.
 It saddened me, seeing so much waste.

 I made an informal inventory of my supplies, and asked myself what was the bare minimum I needed to get by in a school year.
-Then I took that list and marked next to each item what I thought our administrative assistant to conceivably order for me, or what parents might bring me.
+Then I took that list and marked next to each item what I thought our administrative assistant could conceivably order for me, or what parents might bring me.

 What was left was a surprisingly short list.
 Then, I went through all my organizers, knick knacks, holiday stuff; things I hadn't touched or used since I bought it (more waste) and gave it all away.
 What I was left with was a pared down, strictly functional classroom.
 I even decided to stop doing student pencil boxes, because I realized students cannot be responsible for their supplies in a way that make them last.
 I invested in Sterilite bins to house categories of supplies, and those bins would only come out when we needed them, and right back into the cabinet when we didn't.
 Switching to this method saved me hundreds of dollars!